 Keep it Loud!

+More on the conscious rappers, and best hip hop albums.
 Don’t forget to follow us @loudnewsnet on all your favorite social media platforms.
 And subscribe to our weekly That Loud newsletter!